AI Concierge for Hotels: 2026 Platforms & ROI Compared

 Pricing models vary.
 Some vendors charge per message, others per room per month, others combine usage and subscription fees.

 Typical range for a 40-room property: $100-300 monthly depending on volume and features.
-Higher-end tools with sophisticated AI and deeper integrations run $300-500.
+Higher-end tools with sophisticated AI and deeper integrations run $300-500, per published tiers on HiJiffy and comparable vendors.

 Calculate ROI by estimating how many staff hours currently go to routine inquiries.
-If your front desk spends two hours daily answering the same questions, and AI handles 70% of that volume, you’ve recovered roughly 42 hours monthly.
+If your front desk spends two hours daily answering the same questions, and AI handles 70% of that volume, you’ve recovered roughly 42 hours monthly, in line with deflection-rate benchmarks on Hotel Tech Report.

 There’s also a satisfaction dimension.
 According to Skift Research, guests getting immediate answers at 2 AM rate the experience higher than guests waiting until morning for a response.